 Max von Sydow,

-The disparate armor worn by the Vikings can be explained by the Norse tradition of taking the armor of a vanquished foe.
-It was also a display of status in Norse society..the nicer the armor the higher the position hence Buliwyf's ornate set and why Halga appears to have the helmet of a Roman gladiator.
+The Vikings' disparate armor can be explained by the Norse tradition of taking the armor of a vanquished foe.
+It was also a display of status in Norse society; the nicer the armor the higher the position.
+Halga appears to have a Roman gladiator's helmet.
 See more »

 Was this review helpful to you?

 | Report this